RootForum/magrathea/doc/source/30_developer/30_api/utils/dynamic.rst

 :py:class:`dict` instance, allowing to access all attribute values by using their names as keys.
 Furthermore, attributes are dynamically created, updated or deleted when the object is manipulated via its dictionary interface.

+In addition, the :py:class:`~magrathea.utils.dynamic.Dynamic` class allows for registering hook methods or functions, which can be used to manipulate the item setting and deletion behaviour.

 .. autoclass:: magrathea.utils.dynamic.DynamicIterable
    :members: